BioGeMT/miRBench_paper/code/clustering/cutoff_selection/README.md

 ```

 Inputs:
-- `--mapped_dir` should point to the mapped sorted files produced in step 3.
+- `--mapped_dir` should point to the mapped files produced in step 3.

 Outputs:
 - family summary TSV with requested negatives, eligible negative clusters, slack, and fail flag per cutoff